hellocoop/hello-nextjs-sample/README.md

 npx open-cli $DEPLOYMENT       # open deployment in browser
 ```

-No otther configuration needed at Vercel!
+No other configuration needed at Vercel!

+### How Configuration Works
+The Hellō Quickstart Web App created your application at Hellō and returned your `client_id`.
+You are able to use your app on your own machine immediately as `http://local_host:*` Redirect URIs are enabled for your development team by default.

+You are able to access your app when deployed as we have enabled `https://*` Redirect URIs for members of your development team.
 The first time you login to your deployed app, you will be prompted to add the Redirect URI to your app at the [Hello Developer Console](https://console.hello.coop/).
 For development deployments, add to your Development Redirect URIs, for production or deployments you want others to access, add to your Production Redirect URIs.

 ---